 All you need to use this relaxation tool is your imagination.
 As you practice guided imagery, your body relaxes.
-Over time, being relaxed will help you heal, reducing pain and anxiety.
+Over time, being relaxed will help you heal.

 Many people find it helpful to practice relaxed breathing before they use guided imagery.